romerorocha/romerorocha/README.md

 **Sometimes I work with** Java, JavaScript, Node.js and Next.js.

 ### What am I doing here?
-I've spent a lot of time working for software companies only, so I felt like I could do better contributing to OSS.
-Keeping that in mind, I'm also trying to work on some of my own ideas, sharing them here, on GitHub :)
+I've spent a lot of time coding for software companies, so I felt like I could do better contributing to OSS and also trying to work on some of my own ideas, sharing them here :)